civican/legisinfo/44-1/bills/C-13/bill_text.md

 ### Section 64.5

-      **(1)** If, after carrying out an investigation of a complaint in respect of a right or duty under Part IV or V, the Commissioner has reasonable grounds to believe that a federal institution has contravened that Part and has made recommendations under subsection 63(3) in respect of that contravention, or in respect of an identical contravention of that Part by the institution, the Commissioner may make an order directing that institution to take any action that the Commissioner considers appropriate to rectify the contravention.
+      **(1)** If, after carrying out an investigation of a complaint, the Commissioner has reasonable grounds to believe that a federal institution has contravened a duty — or **violated** a right — under Part IV or V and has made recommendations under subsection 63(3) in respect of that contravention **or violation**, or in respect of an identical contravention of that **duty or violation of that right** by the institution, the Commissioner may make an order directing that institution to take any action that the Commissioner considers appropriate to rectify the contravention **or violation**.

       **(2)** However, the Commissioner is not permitted to make an order in respect of the subject-matter of a complaint unless, before making the order, the Commissioner invited the federal institution to enter into a compliance agreement under subsection 64.1(1) in respect of that subject-matter.